gvanbo/grant_van_boeschoten_launchpad-react-code-challenge/README.md

 This is my first foray into thunk, and I am glad for the oppertunity to learn about the async features and entitity creates.
 React Tool Kit has some fantastic tools for state management and CRUD operations as well.

+I did create tags in my git using the -a -m approach.
+Please contact me if you have any difficulties finding the tags.

 Thank you, please send any feedback that you might have.

 Grant van Boeschoten